The Gift That Keeps on Giving

-Certainly no shrinking violet, pasque flower (Pulsatilla vulgaris) is a showstopper with bold, purple, bell-shaped blossoms demanding attention in Zones 4 to 8.
-Pasque is an old French word for Easter, and this perennial is bound to bloom in time for the holiday—and fortunately, it is also rabbit resistant.
-The gorgeous garden star (also known as wind flower and meadow anemone) flourishes in fertile soil with good drainage and full to partial sun for easy purple spring flowers.
+Certainly no shrinking violet, pasque flower (Pulsatilla vulgaris) is a showstopper with purple, bell-shaped blossoms that will flourish in zones 4 to 8.
+"Pasque" is an old French word for Easter, and this perennial is bound to bloom in time for the holiday (fortunately, it is also rabbit-resistant).
+The gorgeous garden star, which is also known as windflower and meadow anemone, flourishes in fertile soil with good drainage, and full to partial sun.

 Take Cover With Creeping Phlox

 For colorful ground cover, consider creeping phlox (Phlox subulata).
-Phlox is the Greek word for fire, and this mat-forming plant will set your landscape ablaze with small, fragrant, flat blooms in purple, pink, red, and white beginning in March.
+Phlox is the Greek word for “fire,” and this mat-forming plant will set your landscape ablaze with small, flat, fragrant blooms in purple, pink, red, and white beginning in March.
 It’s a favorite for filling in rock gardens and can be especially pretty draping over a wall.
-Plant phlox in Zones 3 to 9, choosing a spot that receives dappled sun and has sandy soil that gets good drainage.
+Plant phlox in zones 3 to 9, choosing a spot that receives dappled sun and has sandy soil that gets good drainage.

 Ring in Bluebells

 Prized for its graceful, nodding blooms, columbine (Aquilegia) is a woodland perennial, meaning it likes a shady or partly shaded location and consistently moist soil.
-Its white, yellow, red, or blue flowers appear in early spring and keep it up through mid-summer.
-The only caveat is that columbine is one of the shorter-lived perennials; if you love them, add a few more plants every year or so in Zones 3 to 8.
+Its white, yellow, red, or blue flowers appear in early spring and bloom through mid-summer.
+The only caveat is that columbine is one of the shorter-lived perennials; if you love them, add a few more plants every year or so in zones 3 to 8.

 Be True to False Indigo

-Tall, resilient false indigo (Baptisia) flowers in late spring through fall with thick stalks and spires of small, dark blue blooms.
+Tall, resilient false indigo (Baptisia) flowers in late spring through fall with thick stalks and spires of small, dark-blue blooms.
 If blue isn’t your bag, check out hybrids in other colors, including yellow and pink.
-False indigo likes full sun but can deal with some shade in hardiness Zones 3 to 9.
-False indigo is drought tolerant, beckons bees and butterflies, and is unlikely to get nibbled by rabbits and deer.
+False indigo likes full sun but can deal with some shade in hardiness zones 3 to 9.
+Drought-tolerant baptisia beckons bees and butterflies, and is unlikely to get nibbled by deer and rabbits.

-Must be those long, fuzzy, pale-colored flowers that give Astilbe its common nickname of false goat’s beard.
-This practically trouble-free plant that blooms in spring through summer is especially popular as a border in partly shady areas.
+It must be those long, fuzzy, pale-colored flowers that give Astilbe its common nickname: false goat’s beard.
+This practically trouble-free plant that blooms spring through summer is especially popular as a border plant in partly shady areas.
 Its flowers contrast well against broad, leafy foliage.
-Astilbe thrives in loamy, slightly acidic soil in hardiness Zones 3 to 8.
+Astilbe thrives in loamy, slightly acidic soil in hardiness zones 3 to 8.

 Let the Sundrops In

-Attention gardeners in the Southwest who can’t abide on cactus alone: Sundrops (Calylophus hartwegii) are a perfect perennial pick, flowering in March through October.
+Attention gardeners in the Southwest who can’t get by on cactus alone: Sundrops (Calylophus hartwegii) are a perfect perennial pick, flowering in March through October.
 A member of the night-blooming primrose family, the flower opens with bright yellow petals around sunset and stays that way through the next day.
-Plant in partly shaded areas with dry soil in Zones 5 to 9.
+Plant in partly shaded areas with dry soil in zones 5 to 9.